Case Study

 01

-Led cross-functional collaboration across Design, Marketing, and Product Management
+Led cross-functional collaboration across Design, Marketing, and Product to align on enterprise buyer journey

 02